mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I call the First Place again, and they say "oh you've been given the run around!".
 You see where this is going.

 Let's skip a lot of phone calls.
 Take my hand as I whisk you towards the slightly-more-recent past.
-Based on advice I got from two independent lawyers that was definitely not legal advice: I'm good, I haven't done a crime.
+Based on advice I got from two independent lawyers that was definitely not legal advice: I haven't done a crime.

 Helllllll yeah.
-But I mean it's a little late because by this point I had already emailed explicit details of my activities to the Australian Government.
+But I mean it's a little late because I forgot to mention that by this point I had already emailed explicit details of my activities to the Australian Government.

 -----
 - ☑️ figure out whether i have done a crime